lucasnv/gobase/README.md

 ## Good practices

-- The recommended way to organize a Go file is to start with package declaration and import statements, followed by constants, variables, types, functions, and interfaces in that order.
+- The recommended way to organize a Go file is to start with:

+1. package declaration
+2. import statements
+3. constants
+4. variables
+5. types
+6. functions
+7. interfaces